greymd/teip/man/man.md

 [FFF]
 ```

-The `-e` argument is a single string.
-Therefore, pipe `|` and other symbols can be used as it is.
+The `-e` argument is a single string, so pipes `|` and other symbols can be used as is.

 EXAMPLES
 -------

-Replace 'WORLD' to 'EARTH' on lines containing 'HELLO'
+Replace 'WORLD' with 'EARTH' on lines containing 'HELLO'

 ```
 $ cat file | teip -g HELLO -- sed 's/WORLD/EARTH/'
 ```

-Edit 2nd field of the CSV file
+Edit the 2nd field of a CSV file

 ```
 $ cat file.csv | teip --csv -f 2 -- tr a-z A-Z
 ```

-Edit 2nd, 3rd and 4th fields of TSV file
+Edit the 2nd, 3rd, and 4th fields of a TSV file

 ```
 $ cat file.tsv | teip -D '\t' -f 2-4 -- tr a-z A-Z